hasura/graphql-engine/docs/cloud/projects/index.rst

 .. note::

-   Please see the :ref:`API reference <api_reference>` to create and manage Hasura Cloud projects programmatically.
+   Please see the :ref:`API reference <cloud_api_reference>` to create and manage Hasura Cloud projects programmatically.

 Dig deeper
 ----------